ericholscher/sphinx-tutorial/step-3.rst

 .. note:: You can also put doctest blocks directly in your docstrings.
-		  They will need to include full import paths though, as Sphinx can't guarentee the ``testsetup::`` directive will be called.
+		  They will need to include full import paths though, as Sphinx can't guarantee the ``testsetup::`` directive will be called.

 Test your docs
 --------------